bigdan9811/byuis565monthlyprojects/Jan_Creation_2023/Proof-of-Value.md

 # Proof of Value
-*Metasploit Snort Rule*
+*Meterpreter Snort Rule*

 This test case will include a target and an attacker machine.
-The target machine will have our Metasploit Snort Rule code stored and running on it, where the attacker machine will run Metasploit to attack the target machine.
-In this scenario, it will show what the target machine will see before our Metasploit Snort Rule is implemented and what the target machine will see when it is implemented.
+The target machine will have our Meterpreter Snort Rule code stored and running on it, where the attacker machine will run Meterpreter to attack the target machine.
+In this scenario, it will show what the target machine will see before our Meterpreter Snort Rule is implemented and what the target machine will see when it is implemented.

 ---

-The following image will show the process of the Metasploit configuration for the target machine(IP and Port).
+The following image will show the process of the Meterpreter configuration for the target machine(IP and Port).

 ![metasploit-config](images/Metasploit-config.png)